 Oleg Marinchenco, the BuNGee project coordinator from Alvarion, is confident that the live demonstration was a necessary proof of the amazing powers the project is bound to actualize once it officially rolls out.
 He said, “Viewing the live demonstration at Alvarion’s office in April was the necessary proof-point for the successful close to this project.”

-on the core advantages of the project which includes a cheap, high-capacity 4G Radio Access Network architecture utilizes spectrum and energy efficiently in an ultra dense sub-rooftop radio equipment deployment, offers joint design access and backhaul networks using heterogeneous radio elements in the licensed and license exempt (LE) spectrum. demo focused
+The demo focused on the core advantages of the project which includes a cheap, high-capacity 4G Radio Access Network architecture utilizes spectrum and energy efficiently in an ultra dense sub-rooftop radio equipment deployment, offers joint design access and backhaul networks using heterogeneous radio elements in the licensed and license exempt (LE) spectrum.

 Additional technologies showcased on that event-packed day include the innovative antenna technologies, such as multi-beam antenna and advanced interference elimination techniques coupled with co-operative technologies at base stations, cognitive radio, autonomous radio resource assignment and network techniques, aimed at reducing management and operational complexities.